-Step 6: If you click on Network and Host name, you will get the following page to set up host name.
-Set hostname in Hostname field.
+Step 6: If you click on Network and Hostname, you will get the following page to set up the hostname.
+Set hostname in hostname field and then click apply.

 Step 7: Click on begin installation to start the installation.

-Step 8: Once you clicked, installer will start to install the packages.
-In the mean time, we need to clear the following warning.
+Step 8: Once you clicked, the installer will start to install the packages.
+In the meantime, we need to clear the following warnings.